sunnypilot/sunnypilot/openpilot/tools/lateral_maneuvers/README.md

 Test your vehicle's lateral control tuning with this tool.
 The tool will test the vehicle's ability to follow a few lateral maneuvers and includes a tool to generate a report from the route.

-Ford CAN FD with the model-action controller also has a separate [C0 / C1 comparison](FORD_CHANNEL_TEST.md) at 15 and 20 mph.

 ## Instructions

 1. Check out a development branch such as `master` on your comma device.